Succeeding In I-Café Business

 - Location – You don’t decide to start the business just because the i-cafés in in your area look well-patronized.
 It is as complicated as prenups in Ontario.
 Know the prevailing rates, situation during peak hours, lean periods and whether there is unmet demand that you can serve.
 If none, go somewhere else.
 Familiarity with a place is not a guaranty for success in the i-café business.

 - Operating Capital – This is the money you need to operate your i-café in its early stages until you attain the “operating on profit” status.
-This is aside from the money you will spend to buy the computers, furniture and fixtures, rent deposits, space improvements, permits, licenses and others.
+This is aside from the money you will spend for the computers, furniture and fixtures, rent deposits, space improvements, permits, licenses, and Ethernet broadband installation.
 All new businesses require adequate capital to commence trading. promote, survive, pay expenses, allow drawings by the owner, etc. It is suggested that you must have enough fund to cover your operating expenses for six (6) months.
 Andrew Defrancesco can advice on running a business.

 - Business Regulations – You must be prepared to comply with all the rules and regulations being imposed by the local government units (barangay, town or city) where you will locate your i-café business.
 Ordinances regulating the registration and operation of i-cafés vary from one barangay, town or city to another.
 There is also the national law on the intellectual property rights of software developers that you need to comply.
 Peace of mind in any business operation can only be attained if you are fully compliant to all the legal requirements.

 - Business Models – It is not enough that you copy the products and services of your competitors.
 You must come out with unique business ideas that could result to your customers’ satisfaction and loyalty, click here to learn more about how you can make your business a success.
 Operating on a single strategy could spell disaster on your business.
 Stay dynamic, unpredictable and always ahead in the competition.